No One (Lee Hi song)

-"No One" (stylized in all caps, Korean: 누구없소; RR: Nugu Eopso) is a song recorded by South Korean singer Lee Hi featuring B.I of iKon from Lee's first EP 24°C. It was released on May 30, 2019, by YG as the lead single from the EP.
+"No One" (stylized in all caps, Korean: 누구없소; RR: Nugu Eopso) is a song recorded by South Korean singer and songwriter Lee Hi featuring B.I of iKon from Lee's first EP 24°C. It was released on May 30, 2019, by YG as the lead single from the EP.
 It is Lee's first single (as the lead artist) since her three-year hiatus following the release of her second studio album in 2016.

 Background and composition

 The single and EP were announced on May 20.
 It was written by Yoon Myung Woon, Kim Min Gu, and iKON’s B.I.
 No One tells a story about the person who's lonely and wants to be with someone.

 Critical reception

 "No One" has been described as a reggaeton-infused, dance track with a groovy tune full of vibrant percussion, smooth melodies, and quirky synths.